-Recycling, proper waste treatment can be veritable ‘gold mine’Watch
+Recycling, proper waste treatment can be veritable ‘gold mine’Watch this thread

 7 October 2013 – Some 3.5 billion people, half the world’s population, lack crucial waste management services, significantly harming environment, health and economies, the United Nations reported today, stressing that recycling and proper treatment can be a literal and metaphorical gold mine.